In this age of digital revolution, there are multiple ways to make money as a musician!

 I met a lot of interesting people and I got hired to be the lead voice in a house music track.

-Gaine some experience and exposure by starting to work for a local radio station and who know, you might just find your path into the world of radio animation on a bigger scale!
+Gaine some experience and exposure by starting to work for a local radio station and who knows, you might just find your path into the world of radio animation on a bigger scale!

 If you are an electronic producer, the easiest way to get your music noticed is by being becoming a DJ/ Producer.